LieBtrau/digital-walkie-talkie/SoftwareModem/SoftwareModem.md

 # Overview
 1. [Bell 202 1200bps](#bell-202-1200bps) : slow, but widely used
+2. [Bell-like 2400bps](#bell-like-2400bps) : faster, but not suitable for PMR446 radios
-2. [Aicodix modem - Rattlegram - Ribbit](#aicodix-modem---rattlegram---ribbit) : high bitrate and versatile (small and large packet support), but not suitable for audio streaming
+3. [Aicodix modem - Rattlegram - Ribbit](#aicodix-modem---rattlegram---ribbit) : high bitrate and versatile (small and large packet support), but not suitable for audio streaming
-3. [M17](#m17) : fast and suitable for audio streaming, but required audio bandwidth exceeds that of PMR446 radios.
+4. [M17](#m17) : fast and suitable for audio streaming, but required audio bandwidth exceeds that of PMR446 radios.
-4. [FDMDV](#fdmdv---freedv-1600) : Codec2 audio only.
+5. [FDMDV](#fdmdv---freedv-1600) : Codec2 audio only.
 Suitable for PMR446 radios
-5. [FreeDV 2400B](#freedv-2400b) : Codec2 audio only.
+6. [FreeDV 2400B](#freedv-2400b) : Codec2 audio only.
 Suitable for PMR446 radios

+If you want to know whether a modem is suitable for PMR446 radios without using them, you can do an offline check.
+Send the encoded audio through a 300-3000Hz bandpass filter (using sox) and decode it.
+If it decodes, it should work on PMR446 radios.

 # Bell 202 1200bps
 `minimodem` - general-purpose software audio FSK modem is used to this purpose.
 It's available from the Ubuntu package manager.